xcart/xcart-docs/_pages/kb_en/modules/wholesale_module.md

 ---

-Wholesale prices and minimum purchase quantities for products can be configured in X-Cart 5 using the module **Wholesale**:
+Wholesale prices and minimum purchase quantities for products can be configured in X-Cart 5 using the addon **Wholesale**:

 ![]({{site.baseurl}}/attachments/6389808/8719226.png)